 Drops xhigh to high, drops summarized display, drops 96k to 32k.
 The synthesis still ships.

-That same architecture pattern shows up in the AI Persona Profiler: Haiku 4.5 for fast classification calls, Opus 4.7 for synthesis where coherence matters across long traces.
-Ten or more coordinated Opus instances per pipeline run.
+That same split shows up at the orchestration level in the AI Persona Profiler: ten or more coordinated Claude Opus instances per pipeline run, with the high-volume stages kept separate from the synthesis stages where coherence matters across long traces.
 The model and effort choices are explicit at every node, not inherited from a default.

 Budget per tier.
 Each (model, effort) cell gets a monthly cost ceiling.
 If the Opus 4.7 + xhigh tier is meant to handle 5% of traffic, its budget reflects 5% of expected volume.
 When the threshold trips, the routing layer either falls back to the next-cheaper cell or surfaces an alert.
 This is the difference between "we have a routing strategy" and "we have a routing strategy that survives a 10x traffic spike."

-Six routing failure modes I have watched cost teams measurable money.
+Six routing failure modes I have watched cost teams measurable money, plus a seventh that is new with Fable 5.

 - All-Opus-everything as default.
 Pays flagship rates for work Sonnet at medium handles cleanly.